frej/fast-export/README.md

 hg-fast-export supports multiple branches but only named branches with exactly one head each.
 Otherwise commits to the tip of these heads within the branch will get flattened into merge commits.
+There are a few options to deal with this:
-Chris J Billington's [hg-export-tool] can help you to handle branches with duplicate heads.
+1. Chris J Billington's [hg-export-tool] can help you to handle branches with duplicate heads.
-Alternatively, you can use the [head2branch plugin](./plugins/head2branch) to create a new named branch from an unnamed head.
+2. Use the [head2branch plugin](./plugins/head2branch) to create a new named branch from an unnamed head.
+3. You can ignore unnamed heads with the `-ignore-unnamed-heads` option, which is appropriate in situations such as the extra heads being close commits (abandoned, unmerged changes).

 hg-fast-export will ignore any files or directories tracked by mercurial called `.git`, and will print a warning if it encounters one.
 Git cannot